 Continuation or maintenance therapy lasts for two to three years to kill any remaining (residual) leukemia cells.

-Learn more about chemotherapy and preparing for treatment .
-The medications used to treat cancer are continually being tested.
-Talking with your doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your child’s prescriptions by using searchable drug databases .
+Learn more about the basics of chemotherapy and preparing for treatment .
+The medications used to treat cancer are continually being evaluated.
+Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
+Learn more about your prescriptions by using searchable drug databases .

 Radiation therapy for ALL is generally used only when the leukemia has spread to the brain, spinal fluid, or a boy’s testicles, or in high-risk disease to help prevent the spread of leukemia to the spinal fluid.
 Radiation therapy is more often used for patients with T-cell leukemia.

 Side effects from radiation therapy may include hair loss, fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 However, long-term side effects of radiation treatment to the brain and body can occur and may possibly include hormone problems affecting growth and metabolism, learning problems, and an increased risk of developing a second cancer including a brain tumor .
-Skin , salivary gland , and thyroid cancers can also occur after treatment for ALL (see After Treatment ).
-Learn more about radiation therapy .
+Skin , salivary gland , and thyroid cancers can also occur after radiation treatment for ALL (see Follow-Up Care ).
+Learn more about the basics of radiation therapy .

 Stem cell transplantation/bone marrow transplantation

 Stem cell transplantation is most often used as a treatment for recurrent or refractory ALL.
 Rarely, transplantation may be recommended as part of the initial therapy when leukemia is associated with very high risk features.
-A stem cell transplant is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the blood stem cells that are typically being transplanted, not the actual bone marrow tissue.
+A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells that develop into healthy bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
+Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with the patient and family members about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and patient’s age and general health.